fogus/spiel/pyramidenspiel/quux/README.markdown

 ## Movement

+ * If you can move, you must move
  * Based on color shown
+ * Any number of blank spaces
+ * Stops at first larger or smaller, perfectly nestable piece
- * Moves number of spaces ortho equal to its pips
+ * Can travel over any number of like-sized pieces to land on legal spot
  * If no legal moves then you must pass
- * If you can move, you must move
- * A pile of pyramids or a segment can move, as long as the color at the base of the moving pile matches the color on the die
+ * A pile of pyramids or a segment can move, as long as a piece somewhere in the moving pile matches the color on the die
+   - Only the base moves however, be it from the bottom or a segment.
+Those on top go for the ride

 ## Movement constraints